-The Arcadia is a no compromise, PCOCC copper interconnect developed for the most demanding analogue systems.
+The Arcadia is a no compromise, OCC copper interconnect developed for the most demanding analogue systems.
 It shares the same engineering as the Pure Silver Fusion interconnect but in an all pure copper construction.
-Its design consists of a twisted pair of fine strand/ tight pitch PCOCC stranded cores insulated in FEP/Tef dielectric, which are then insulted in PTFE wrap followed by a mylar shield.
+Its design consists of a twisted pair of fine strand/ tight pitch OCC stranded cores insulated in FEP/Tef dielectric, which are then insulted in PTFE wrap followed by a mylar shield.
 A 24-carrier tight pitch braid for 100% protection then follows the mylar from outside interference.
 Following this we jacketed the cable in 105˚C degree RoHS certified PVC jacket and an anti-static terephthalate(PET) monofilament sleeve.

 The Arcadia like all of our cables goes through our new Ultra Sonic cleaning process where we run the raw copper through a water bath that is super charged to burn away dirt, oil, particals and impurities on the surface of the wire.
 This Ultra Sonic Bath also has the added unique effect of giving our cables a pre-burn sound that could take hundreds of hours to achieve through normal use.

 Deep Cryo™ Treatment

 All of the conductors used in our cables undergo Deep Cryo™ treatment before the insulation is extruded over the metals.
 Our research has proven that the conductor—and only the conductor— benefits from cryo-treatment.
 Materials such as polyvinyl chloride (PVC™), Teflon™, PE, and Silicon™ can all be adversely affected by cold-temperature annealing.
 Cryo-treating non-conductors and insulating materials can cause them to break down and become brittle.